IRAN – Yazd

 Dowlat Abad Garden

-For lunch we had a lamb/chick pea stew called “ghormeh” that was delicious.
-A common accompaniment is overcooked rice that develops a brown crust on the bottom of the pot.
+For lunch, we had a lamb/chickpea stew called “ghormeh” which was delicious.
+A common accompaniment is overcooked rice which develops a brown crust on the bottom of the pot.
 A common condiment consists of ground walnuts combined with spices and coating green olives called “zeytoonparvardeh” (processed olives).

-Water Museum.
-This 124- year-old museum displays the tools, techniques and water ownership documents used for the past 4000 years in Iran in creating underground waterways (called qanats) and connecting them to the city and fields for agricultural and other uses.
-Yazd water museum was set up in 2000 in the wake of the first international conference on qanat in Yazd.
-The museum building has once been a merchant’s house built in 1929.
+This 124-year-old museum displays the tools, techniques and water ownership documents used for the past 4000 years in Iran to make underground waterways (called qanats) and connect them to the city and fields for agricultural and other uses.
+Yazd Water Museum was set up in 2000 after the first international conference on qanat in Yazd.
+The museum building was once a merchant’s house built in 1929.
 Two qanats are running beneath the museum at different levels, which are reachable through a special stairway called Payab.

 Khan Bazaar.
 This is a typical Iranian bazaar with little interesting to buy, carpets, cloth, jewelry, housewares and clothing. o

-After the water museum we had the afternoon off, a pleasant and welcome change.
-That evening we walked over to the mosque but the main festivities celebrating the martyrdom of Hassein was occurring the next day.
+After the water museum, we had the afternoon off, a pleasant and welcome change.
+That evening we walked over to the mosque but the main festivities celebrating the martyrdom of Hassein were occurring the next day.

-We then went to a large hotel with a 3 separate restaurants in gardens, had shisha and pizza.
+We then went to a large hotel with 3 separate restaurants in the gardens, and had shisha and pizza.

 Day 8 Drive to Isfahan